Digital Marketer Portfolio: Amazing Guide to Get Clients in 2026

-Why Your Portfolio Matters More Than Your Resume?
+Why a Digital Marketer Portfolio Matters More Than a Resume?

 Let’s be honest—resumes are boring.
 They are static, formal, and often full of vague statements like “responsible for managing campaigns.”
 That doesn’t excite anyone.